-According to recent media accounts, an influx of the disruptive and hated-by-brides seaweed known as sargassum has washed up around the Caribbean for summer 2018.
+According to recent media accounts, an influx of the disruptive and hated-by-brides seaweed known as sargassum has washed up around the Caribbean and Atlantic beaches for summer 2019.

-I had lived through it in 2015 on a trip to Mexico’s east coast, and felt embedded with the troops fighting the onslaught of seaweed.
-Said to have returned with force in January of this year, the unusual volume of sargassum, the brown strands of algae that originate in the Atlantic’s Sargasso Sea, has been an economic nightmare for some islands.
+I first lived through it in 2015 on a trip to Mexico’s east coast, embedded with the troops fighting the onslaught of seaweed.
+It came back with force in the summer of 2018 (1,000 square miles of seaweed) and returned in March of this year — much earlier than the summer season.
+The unusual volume of sargassum, brown strands of algae that originate in the Atlantic’s Sargasso Sea, has been an economic nightmare for destinations.

 Where will you find sargassum?

 As of June 2019, the sargassum outbreak is reported by Sargassum Monitoring to be impacting parts of Quintana Roo from the Si’an Kaan Biosphere to north of Tulum, Colombia, Brazil, Martinique and other islands, many parts of Florida up through North Carolina and even Galvenston, Texas.

 It’s critical that travelers contact their resorts directly to inquire about the current status of this naturally occuring — an unpreventable — event.

 Visitors may find their resort beach pristine, for example, while the island’s port is clogged rendering ferry systems unusable.
 Some fishing villages report being overrun with mounds of drying seawood up to 10 feet high on beaches, with tons more clogging the harbor and preventing them from moving fishing vessels out to sea.